AI innovations for safe autonomous driving

 Mathias Pillin, CTO Bosch Mobility:

-"The issue of safety is fundamental to the breakthrough of autonomous driving.
-It is an enormous effort for the entire industry to ensure this safety even with automated driving functions.
-This is even more true when it comes to the use of AI, because here we need completely new procedures and security strategies.
-A practical proof of safety can only be developed across the industry."
+“Safety is fundamental to the breakthrough of autonomous driving.
+Ensuring this level of safety, especially with automated driving functions, is an enormous undertaking for the entire industry.
+This becomes even more critical with the integration of AI, as we need entirely new methods and safety assurance strategies in this area.
+A practical proof of safety can only be achieved through industry-wide collaboration.”

 Jens Poggenburg, AVL EVP Software Products, Emission and Services: